pyro-x/cdbtest/README.md

 # a cartodb test
-This project creates an small python-based backend that serve geo content and payment data to a very nice frontend that knows how to render it.
+This project creates a small python-based backend served that gives geo content and payment data to a very nice frontend that knows how to render it.

 Backend is based on python with fastapi , asyncpg as the db connector and fastapi_asyncpg module as an effective bridge between.
 The python server talks to a postgis database that contains all the needed tables.